EdwardHinkle/QuartzDB-node/README.md

-# QuartzDB-node
+# QuartzDB for Node.js
+A flat-file database optimized to hold time-series data.

-A Node.js TypeScript port of aaronpk's PHP library
+This is a Node.js TypeScript port of [aaronpk's QuartzDB PHP library](https://github.com/aaronpk/QuartzDB)